skepticoin/skepticoin/extensions/aws-cloud-mining/README.md

     - An AWS Account.
     - An EC2 Key Pair: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html
     - Cloud Formation templates downloaded to your computer (`network.yaml`, `storage.yaml`, `compute.yaml`).
 These are found in the same folder where this README is located.
-    - skepticoin files: `peers.json`, `chain.cache`, and `wallet.json`.
+    - skepticoin files: `peers.json`, `chain.db` and `wallet.json`.
 You'll need to run skepticoin on your own computer first to obtain these files.
 2. Login to the AWS Console and navigate to the Cloud Formation service.
 3. Deploy `network.yaml`
     - Click 'Create Stack' -> 'with new resources' -> 'Upload a template file' and select `network.yaml` from your computer.